-PROFILE - grade 11
+PROFILE - Grade 11

 1 - option.

-1. Ethnic communities include
+1. Ethnic communities are

-1) communities 2) elites 3) marginals 4) nationalities
+1) communities 2) elites 3) outcasts 4) nationalities

 1) community of professional interests